 The early decision acceptance rate at Rhodes College is 65%, compared to an overall acceptance rate of 57%.
 In 2022, Rhodes College admitted 148 of the 228 students who applied early decision.

 Some students apply to college early because they believe it will increase their chances of getting in.
 When you apply early, your application is considered before all the regular decision applicants apply.
 Applying early may increase the chance of acceptance, since it is a way to show that you are very interested in a school.

 In 2022, Rhodes College waitlisted 1,380 students and 687 accepted a place on the waitlist.
 Of those, 1 eventually got in.

 Colleges consider a range of factors when deciding who to admit for their next incoming class.
 Each college decides which factors are they consider most important in the admissions process.
 When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.

 Curious about the factors that are considered by Rhodes College during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 |Academic GPA||Very Important|

 |Standardized Test Scores||Important|

-To apply, all applicants to Rhodes College must submit the following items.
-Double check with Rhodes College's admissions department to confirm all application materials and requirements.
+To apply to Rhodes College, all applicants must submit the following items.
+Make sure to check in with Rhodes College's admissions department to confirm all application materials and requirements.